 Movies of Our Lives, Broward County Film Society

-More than 150 local filmmakers produced short documentary films that captured their experience of life in Broward County, for Movies of Our Lives, the Broward County Film Society’s project funded by the FAB/Knight New Work Award.
+More than 150 local filmmakers produced short documentary films that captured their experience of life in Broward County, for Movies of Our Lives, the Broward County Film Society’s project funded by a $20,000 FAB/Knight New Work Award.
 Approximately 400 attendees viewed the films in April 2012 when screened at Cinema Paradiso in Fort Lauderdale.
 Many of the entries featured parks, beaches and waterways of the County.

 Year Two – 2013